 Spanish

-Leicester had a welcome sign in Spanish, but not including a translation of the station name.
+Hampden Park had warning signs in Spanish, but not including a translation of the station name.

-London Paddington has a welcome poster in Spanish, but not including a translation of the station name.
+Leicester had a welcome signbroken link in Spanish, but not including a translation of the station name.

 Newhaven Marine had a warning sign in Spanish, but not including a translation of the station name.